 US and Israel Discuss Iran's Nuclear Ambitions

-Scott Wilson - Senior National Correspondent for The Washington Post - @PostScottWilson, Barbara Slavin - Atlantic Council / Al-Monitor - @barbaraslavin1, Sheera Frenkel - New York Times - @sheeraf, Patrick Clawson - Washington Institute for Near East Policy
+Scott Wilson - Washington Post senior national correspondent focusing on California and the West - @PostScottWilson, Barbara Slavin - Atlantic Council / Al-Monitor - @barbaraslavin1, Sheera Frenkel - New York Times reporter covering cybersecurity - @sheeraf, Patrick Clawson - Washington Institute for Near East Policy